DennisPeriquet/asus-rt-n66r-openvpn/README.md

 This produces a file called ``client1.csr``.

-Now generate the certificate for client number 1:
+Now generate the certificate for client number 1 using the key and client1 CSR just created.

 ```
 $ openssl x509 -req -in client1.csr -CA ca.pem -CAkey ca.key -CAcreateserial -out client1.pem -days 3650 -sha256